iclr-blogposts/2026/_posts/2026-04-27-fastermatrices.md

 <img class="img-fluid rounded" src="{{ 'assets/img/2026-04-27-fastermatrices/innerproduct.png' | relative_url }}" alt="Inner Product">

-With traditional algorithms having a time complexity of $O(N^3)$, and researchers like Strassen coming up with better recursive approaches, the time complexity is still only down to about $O(N^{2.81})$, which is still a pretty heavy task.
+With traditional algorithms having a time complexity of $O(N^3)$, and researchers like Strassen <d-cite key="strassen1969gaussian"></d-cite> coming up with better recursive approaches, the time complexity is still only down to about $O(N^{2.81})$, which is still a pretty heavy task.

 Ever since they were introduced, Transformers have gained tremendous popularity.
 However, a major bottleneck in the attention mechanism is matrix multiplication, which powers the core of the transformers.
 Optimizing matrix multiplication would mean an improvement in the speed of these models.
 This blog aims at utilizing several techniques from RandNLA to improve DistilBERT.

 ## Introduction
-RandNLA is a field of linear algebra that uses randomization to improve very large-scale algorithms in linear algebra (see [RandNLA](https://arxiv.org/abs/2302.11474)).
-The "Sketch and Solve" paradigm refers to using a sketching matrix to bring down the size of the problem and then solving the problem for a compressed size.
+RandNLA is a field of linear algebra that uses randomization to improve very large-scale algorithms in linear algebra (see [RandNLA](https://arxiv.org/abs/2302.11474)). <d-cite key="murray2023randomized"></d-cite> The "Sketch and Solve" paradigm refers to using a sketching matrix to bring down the size of the problem and then solving the problem for a compressed size.

 ### Sketching for Matrix Multiplication